Redesigning Bitcoin's fee market

-This shows a qualitative difference between $\Delta_n^{average}$ and $\Delta_n^{max}$ when looking at some of the distributions, mainly, for the inverse distribution and for the Bitcoin distribution with $v(x)=x$.
-In these distributions, the average user will benefit very little from strategically shading down her bid, but some users can benefit from strategizing.
-This difference between $\Delta_n^{average}$ and $\Delta_n^{max}$ can in principle be the result of two different reasons.
-First, $\Delta_n^{average}$ takes into account also the losing bidders, whose discount ratio is zero.
-Second, $\Delta_n^{max}$ takes into account only the single winning bidder with the maximal discount ratio.
-However, the typical behavior (which was demonstrated in Figure~\ref{fig:p_strategic}) shows that almost all winning users have the lowest strategic price and therefore highest discount ratio.
-Thus, the main reason for the difference between $\Delta_n^{average}$ and $\Delta_n^{max}$ is the first reason.
+These findings show that there is a qualitative difference between $\Delta_n^{average}$ and $\Delta_n^{max}$, mainly for the inverse distribution and for the Bitcoin distribution with $v(x)=x$.
+In these distributions, although the average transaction will benefit very little from bid shading, some transactions can nonetheless obtain significant benefit.
+This outcome can, in principle, result from two different reasons.
+The first is that $\Delta_n^{average}$ also accounts for the losing transactions, whose discount ratio is zero.
+The second is that $\Delta_n^{max}$ only accounts for the single winning user with the maximal discount ratio.
+However, typical user behavior (as demonstrated in Figure~\ref{fig:p_strategic}) shows that almost all winning bids have the lowest strategic price and, therefore, the highest discount ratio.
+Thus, the explanation for the difference between the two discount ratios seems to be the first.

-Figure~\ref{fig:scatter_plot} shows all simulation points for two distributions, the Bitcoin log of sum and the Bitcoin sum, where the x-axis is the block size of the simulation run and the y-axis is the maximal discount ratio of the simulation run.
-This figure demonstrates three main points: First, the block sizes (number of winners) range from 1 to about 25,000 when $v(x)= \log x$, and from 1 to about 1,500 when $v(x)= x$ (recall that the total number of users ranges from $2^3$ to $2^{17}$).\footnote{This clearly impacts the throughput of the suggested protocol: it will be about $0.1n$ (where $n$ is the number of all bidders) when $v(x)= \log x$ and about $0.01n$ when $v(x) = x$.} Second, this difference in block sizes is the main reason why $\Delta_n^{max}$ is smaller in the Bitcoin log of sum distribution (larger block sizes imply smaller discount factors, as discussed also in Section~\ref{sec:first_approach}).
-Third, the distribution of simulation points is not normal, and with outlier points.
-We do not have an explanation for this.
-The last two remarks apply to all the distributions we sampled.
+Figure~\ref{fig:log_bitcoin_scatter_plot} shows all simulation points for the Bitcoin log-of-sum distribution.
+The x-axis is the resulting {\em block size} of the simulation run (in the previous figures it was $n$) and the y-axis is the maximal discount ratio of the simulation run.
+Three main conclusions can be drawn from Figure~\ref{fig:log_bitcoin_scatter_plot}.
+First, block sizes (number of winners) range from 1 to about 25,000 when $v(x)= \log x$ (recall that the total number of bids ranges from $2^3$ to $2^{17}$).\footnote{The throughput when $v(x)= \log x$ will therefore be about $0.1n$ ($n$ is the number of all transactions).
+For $v(x)= x$, block sizes range from 1 to about 1,500, implying a throughput of about $0.01n$.
+This can be compared to Bitcoin's actual throughput in October 2016 which varied between 1300 and 1900 transactions per-block (the variation is mostly due to variations in transaction sizes in bytes).} Second, this range in block sizes is the main reason why $\Delta_n^{max}$ is smaller in the Bitcoin log-of-sum distribution, as larger block sizes imply smaller discount factors.
+Third, the distribution of the simulation points, which include outliers, is not normal.
+We do not have an explanation for this finding.
+The last two remarks apply to all tested distributions.